What is Infertility?

 - Varicocele, enlarged veins in the testes that increase the blood flow and heat, affecting the number and shape of sperm

 - Medical conditions such as diabetes, cystic fibrosis, and infection

-- Unhealthy habits such as smoking, excessive alcohol use, testosterone supplementation, anabolic steroid use, and illicit drug use
+- Unhealthy habits such as smoking, excessive alcohol use, testosterone supplementation, anabolic steroid use, and drug use

 - Environmental toxins

 What Are Risk Factors That Contribute To Infertility?

 - Alcohol use

 - Being overweight